Warm, minimalist apartment for a family of three

 The bathroom is tiled with 60-year-old tiles from a French factory where nowadays Winckelmans tiles are produced.
 Though a minimal-sized space, it holds many functionalities like a washer, dryer, vanity desk, storage, toilet and shower.
 The bathroom still feels spacious and light, with daylight and a partially high ceiling.

-A minimal color and material pallette offer calm spaces throughout the apartment.
+A minimal color and material palette offer calm spaces throughout the apartment.
 The white walls reflect the daylight that, during the days and months, show varying tones.
 And last but not least, high-quality materials, equipment and installations ensure comfort.
 The A+ energy label is the highest achievable level for renovated buildings.